-In this scenario, the adversary can perform a bruteforce search over short or likely passwords, hashing each one (with salting if necessary) until the adversary determines the passwords for one or more users.
-(See for example Weir et al. [40].)
-Assuming that passwords are the only authentication mechanism in place, the adversary can then log in to the accounts of those users in a reliable and undetected manner.
+In this scenario, the adversary can perform a brute-force search over short or likely passwords, hashing each one (with salting if necessary) until the adversary determines the passwords for one or more users.
+(See for example Weir et al. [41].)
+If passwords are the only authentication mechanism in place, the adversary can then log in to the accounts of those users in a reliable and undetected manner.